Lacoz/microfarm/docs/testing.md

 ## 🧪 Testing Overview

-MicroFarm uses **Jest** as the primary testing framework with TypeScript support.
+MicroFarm uses **Vitest** as the primary testing framework with TypeScript support.
 The testing infrastructure is set up across all packages in the monorepo with comprehensive coverage of core functionality.

 ## 📊 Test Results Summary